daiqile96/AD_Pathology_Prediction/README.md

 ### Elastic Net Regression with PCA (20 Principal Components)
 Elastic Net Regression was performed using the 20 principal components derived from PCA.
-The results are as follows:
+- **Model Performance:**
   - **R-squared on Test Data:** 0.1914
-  - The model explains approximately 19.14% of the variance in the Gpath outcome using 20 PCs.

 ### Elastic Net Regression with Raw Features

-- The optimal parameters for the **Gpath** model were selected using GridSearchCV:
+- The optimal parameters for predicting **Gpath** were selected using GridSearchCV:
   - **Alpha:** 0.1
   - **L1 Ratio:** 0.3
 - The following plot visualizes the hyperparameter tuning: